 Ease of Install - Belt

-The seat belt threads through under the seat cushion (above left shows rear-facing) and the cushion pushes down on the belt (above right shows forward-facing) to tighten the strap and lock the seat in place.
+The seat belt threads under the seat cushion (above left shows rear-facing), and the cushion pushes down on the belt (above right shows forward-facing) to tighten the strap and lock the seat in place.
 This process can be done using a lap-only belt or the lap and shoulder belt if present.